kgrz/adblock-plus-image-hiding/README.md

 1. Download the folder under `ext`, unzip it
 2. Turn on "Developer Mode" in [chrome://extensions](chrome://extensions)
 3. Load the unpacked extension

+I've put up a CodeSandbox for the code in this repo: https://codesandbox.io/embed/xpp8zqk5ow?fontsize=14